How Often Do You Water A Plant That Is Potted In Leca? (Quick LECA Watering Guide)

 Root rot also has a tendency to attract pests, and as we mentioned previously, the chances of root rot with Leca is greatly reduced.
 Both of these factors combined means you can reasonably expect to see far less pests when using Leca.

 So, that’s a crash course about Leca and how to water plants that are growing with it.
-For the sake of being concise, here’s a quick summary of everything we’ve covered.
+Here’s a quick summary of everything we’ve covered.

 - Leca is clay balls that expand when they absorb water, and plant roots drink from saturated clay balls